tiepdotme/donkidd.github.io/_posts/2017-03-01-QAorTheHighway-2017.md

 ---
-title: "QA or the Highway"
+title: "QA or the Highway - 2017"
 excerpt: "QA or the Highway, is literally just up the Highway or two from me"
 category:
     - Training